alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

     </table>
     {% endblock %}

 Here is the trick.
-The template extends the **empty.html.twig** base generated template and overrides two of its blocks: the **page_title** block, where the product name is displayed and the **content** block where are exposed the product details.
+The template extends the **empty.html.twig** base generated template, and overrides two of its blocks: the **page_title** block, where the product name is displayed, and the **content** block which contains the product details.

-You could have noticed that the **extends** instruction contains the **environment_folder** variable which handles the current environment, in fact AlphaLemon CMS can deploy the website for the stage and/or production environment.
+You may have noticed that the **extends** instruction contains the **environment_folder** variable which handles the current environment.
+In fact, AlphaLemon CMS can deploy the website for the stage and/or production environment.
 In this way the template is "environment agnostic".